adytiaa/zk_crs/README.md

 Data Set sources: https://ncri1.partners.org/ProACT/

-The key repos for development of agents and blockchain is
+Key repos which are good start for development of agents and blockchain:

 https://github.com/LeoYML/clinical-agent